Musée d'Orsay: History

 In July 1986, the museum was ready to receive its exhibits.
-It took 6 months to install the 2,000 or so paintings, 600 sculptures and other works.
-The museum officially opened in December 1986 by then-president François Mitterrand.
-At any time about 3,000 art pieces are on display within Musée d'Orsay.
-Within the museum is a 1:100 scale model created by Richard Peduzzi of an aerial view of Paris Opera and surrounding area.
-This model is encapsulated underneath glass flooring that viewers walk on as they proceed through the museum.
-This installation allows the viewers to understand the city planning of Paris at the time, which has made this attraction one of the most popular within the museum.
+It took six months to install the approximately 2,000 paintings, 600 sculptures, and other works.
+The museum was officially opened in December 1986 by then-president François Mitterrand.
+At any given time about 3,000 art pieces are on display at Musée d'Orsay.
+Within the museum is a 1:100 scale model created by Richard Peduzzi of an aerial view of the Paris Opera and surrounding area.
+This model is encapsulated underneath glass flooring that visitors walk on as they proceed through the museum, allowing them to understand the city planning of Paris at the time, which has made this attraction one of the most popular within the museum.

 Another exhibit within the museum is "A Passion for France: The Marlene and Spencer Hays Collection".
 This collection was donated by Marlene and Spencer Hays, art collectors who reside in Texas and have been collecting art since the early 1970s.
 In 2016 the museum complied to keeping the collection of about 600 art pieces in one collection rather than dispersed throughout other exhibits.
 Since World War II, France has not been donated a collection of foreign art this large.
 The collection favors mostly post-impressionist works.
 Artists featured in this collection are Bonnard, Vuillard, Maurice Denis, Odilon Redon, Aristide Maillol, André Derain, Edgar Degas, and Jean-Baptiste-Camille Corot.
-To make room for the art that has been donated, the Musée d'Orsay is scheduled to undergo a radical transformation over the next decade, 2020 on.
+To make room for the art that has been donated, the Musée d'Orsay is scheduled to undergo a radical transformation over a decade starting in 2020.
 This remodel is funded in part by an anonymous US patron who donated €20 million to a building project known as Orsay Grand Ouvert (Orsay Wide Open).
 The gift was made via the American Friends of the Musées d'Orsay et de l'Orangerie.
 The projected completion date is 2026, implementing new galleries and education opportunities to endorse a conductive experience.

 The square next to the museum displays six bronze allegorical sculptural groups in a row, originally produced for the Exposition Universelle: